Direct closed-loop identification of continuous-time systems using fixed-pole observer model: SIMULATION

 The disturbance $w(t)$ and the measurement noise $\eta(t)$ are zero-order hold signals of random numbers sampled every $\SI{0.1}{ms}$ from $\mathcal{N}(0,0.5^2)$, respectively.
 To visualize the signal-to-noise ratio, the noise-free signals are shown as red lines in Fig.~\ref{fig:ex:maglev:io}.

-Well-established methods for the closed-loop identification problem of such unstable systems include prediction error methods based on discrete-time prediction models such as ARX, ARMAX, and Box-Jenkins models.
+Well-established methods for the closed-loop identification problem of such unstable systems include prediction error methods based on discrete-time prediction models such as ARX, ARMAX, and Box-Jenkins models\footnote{\rv{Another possible model will be error-in-variables model, but it has not been tried here.}}.
 However, the system identification based on discrete-time models is prone to failure if the sampling interval and the dynamics of the target system do not match \cite{RG2002}.
 This problem is especially likely to occur in closed-loop system identification, where the sampling interval is often selected based on the requirements of the control system design.
 For reference, the results based on the ARMAX model, which worked best among ARX, ARMAX, and Box-Jenkins models, are shown in Fig.~\ref{fig:ex:maglev:bode:armax}.
 In the figure, the frequency response of the target system is shown by the red line, and the blue lines show the characteristics of the model obtained over 100 trials based on different realizations of noise, respectively.
 This result was obtained with the \texttt{armax} function of the MATLAB System Identification Toolbox, and although the choice of model order and other settings were adjusted to obtain the best results, the results are not good.
 As seen in this example, there are a wide range of situations where system identification based on discrete-time predictive models is difficult.

-If the controller $K(p)$ is known, good identification results can be obtained by the stabilized OE method with $K(p)$ as the virtual controller $\hat{K}(p)$ as shown in Fig.~\ref{fig:ex:maglev:soem}.
-But this method cannot be applied without at least knowing the virtual controller that stabilizes the target system.
+In the case where the controller is not known at all, the method proposed in this paper can be applied.
+Fig.~\ref{fig:ex:maglev:soem_ob} shows the results for a fixed-pole observer model with $\pob = \left\{-3, -3\pm i\right\}$, they are quite good. \rv{For comparison, we performed the identification by using the stabilized OE with ($\hat{K}(p) = K(p)$), where $K(p)$ is assumed to be perfectly known.
+The results are almost the same as Fig.}~\ref{fig:ex:maglev:soem_ob}\rv{, though the estimated bode plots are omitted here due to the space limitation.}

-For the case where the controller capable of stabilizing the target system is unknown, the method proposed in this paper can be applied.
-For example, Fig.~\ref{fig:ex:maglev:soem_ob} shows the results for a virtual controller that constructs fixed-pole observer model with $\pob = \left\{-3, -3\pm i\right\}$, and the results are comparable to those obtained when the controller is known (Fig.~\ref{fig:ex:maglev:soem}).
+\rv{Instead, the statistics of the parameter estimates over 100 trials are as shown in Fig.}~\ref{fig:ex:maglev:thhat}\rv{, where the red bar shows the median and the blue rectangles shows the area between the upper quarter and the lower quarter.} The bias in the estimates is acceptable compared to the case where $K(p)$ is completely known.